jbcoe/rule_of_zero/talk.md

 ## Node-like structures

-A tree or linked-list can be implemented as a node-based container.
-Nodes would contain data and pointer(s) to other nodes so that the list or tree can be navigated
+A graph, tree or linked-list can be implemented as a node-based container.
+Nodes would contain data and pointer(s) to other nodes so that the graph, tree or list can be navigated

 ```~cpp